 Colocation Services Addendum

-This Colocation Services Addendum (“Colocation Addendum”) governs the Time Warner Cable Business Class Colocation Service (“Colocation Service”) and constitutes an amendment to the Time Warner Cable Business Class Services Agreement Terms and Conditions applicable to Customer (“Terms and Conditions”).
+This Colocation Services Addendum (“Colocation Addendum”) governs the Spectrum Business Colocation Service (“Colocation Service”) and constitutes an amendment to the Spectrum Business Services Agreement between Time Warner Cable’s parent, Charter Communications Operating, LLC, and its subsidiaries providing Customer Service (“Spectrum Business”) (“Terms and Conditions”) and Customer.
 The Colocation Service shall be considered a “Service” as such term is used in the Terms and Conditions.

 Capitalized words used, but not defined, in this Colocation Addendum have the meanings given to them in the Terms and Conditions.
-A copy of the current version of the Terms and Conditions is available on the Time Warner Cable Business Class web site at http://business.twc.com/legal.
+A copy of the current version of the Terms and Conditions is available on the Spectrum Business web site at http://business.twc.com/legal.